mincong-h/learning-node/packages/simple-scripts/README.md

 pnpm init
 ```

-## Transpilation
+## Compilation

-# Transpile Project
+Source-to-source compilation from TypeScript to JavaScript.

+### Compile A Project

-Use TypeScript Compiler (`tsc`) to transpile the source code into JavaScript.
+Use TypeScript Compiler (`tsc`) to compile the source code into JavaScript.
 The output files are stored in the `dist` directory.
 The source directory and output directory are configured in the TypeScript configuration (`tsconfig.json`).

 ```sh
 npx tsc